After admissions selection, results are posted in your account here at Universityadmissions.se in the 'Application' section.

 - you didn't meet the entry requirements, for example due to missing documents, verification difficulties or insufficient knowledge of English

-- you've been offered a place in a course or study programme you gave higher priority to in your application
+- you've been offered a place in a course or study programme you gave higher rank to in your application

 Reserve or Res